Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 5. a CloudWatch alarm evaluated the event against a threshold
 6. Amazon SNS delivered the resulting alert by email

-This is valuable because it shows that the lab can also monitor when network exposure is opened, not just when it is reduced or removed.
+This is valuable because it shows that the lab can monitor when network exposure is opened, not just when access rules are removed.

+### 4. CloudTrail-Side Signal Path: IAM Managed Policy Attachment

+The IAM path demonstrates:

+1. a managed IAM policy was attached to a test IAM user
+2. CloudTrail recorded the resulting `AttachUserPolicy` event
+3. the event was available for CloudWatch-based detection
+4. a metric filter converted the event into a custom metric
+5. a CloudWatch alarm evaluated the event against a threshold
+6. Amazon SNS delivered the resulting alert by email

+This is valuable because IAM changes are one of the most important areas of AWS security monitoring.
+A policy attachment can represent normal administration, but it can also indicate privilege expansion if performed unexpectedly.

 ### Why That Matters